Block Backstepping for Isotachic Hyperbolic PDEs and Multilayer Timoshenko Beams

 \section{Introduction}

-N-layer composite beams have been widely used in various fields, such as aeronautics \cite{Ferreira2003}, mechanism design \cite{Attwood2016}, civil engineering \cite{Barbero1991} or electronics \cite{Waisman2002}.
+\paragraph*{Composite Beams} Composite beams have been widely used in various fields, such as aeronautics~\cite{Ferreira2003}, mechanism design \cite{Attwood2016}, civil engineering~\cite{Barbero1991} or electronics~\cite{Waisman2002}.
 Several reasons justify their application, including weight reduction, higher overall stiffness, enhanced properties (with respect to fracture, fatigue or corrosion) or cost reduction.
-However, the coupling between layers can lead to vibration problems and, more critically, tip boundary conditions with anti-damping or anti-stiffness can cause divergence of the displacements and a consequent delamination of the beam into its unbonded constitutive layers.
-Therefore, it is necessary to design feedback controllers able to stabilize the equilibrium of the system.
+However, when considering multi-layer beams, the coupling between layers can lead to vibration problems and, more critically, tip boundary conditions with anti-damping or anti-stiffness can cause divergence of the displacements and a consequent delamination of the beam into its unbonded constitutive layers.
+Therefore, it is necessary in some cases to design feedback controllers able to stabilize the equilibrium of the system.